Quotas: When Countries Say "Enough is Enough!" to Imports

 Consumers get fewer choices and pay more (not so great for us, eh?)

-The Vietnam Rice Quota Saga
+The Vietnam Rice Quota Example for your IB Economics Course

 Vietnam, one of the world's largest rice exporters, decides to impose export quotas on rice during global shortages.
 In 2023, they temporarily limited rice exports to ensure domestic food security amid climate change concerns.